How long does it take you to fall asleep at night? 5 minutes? Or does it take you 30 minutes or more to drift off into your nightly slumber?

 Step 1: Get your bedroom ready for sleep

-- Removing electronic devices from the room.
-Allow yourself to fully switch off.
+- Removing electronic devices from the room - Allow yourself to fully switch off.

-- Reducing the volume.
-Some people find it useful to wear earplugs to block out noise.
+- Reducing the volume - Some people find it useful to wear earplugs to block out noise.
 Others find playing gentle music or white noise helps them to drift into a more restful state of mind.

 Step 2: Get your body ready for sleep

 Here are a few things you can do to help you slip into slumber mode:

 Step 3: Get your mind ready for sleep

 Working long hours.
 Trying to keep up with a hectic family life.
 And then managing all of the other stresses life throws at you can all contribute to difficulties falling asleep.

-Some advocates of this method claim it helps get people to sleep in one minute.
+Some advocates of this method claim it helps people fall asleep in one minute.
 Simply follow this breathing pattern:

 - Breath in for four seconds.